ocaml/odoc/test/xref2/refs/refs.md

    Y)
 # resolve_ref "Everything_ambiguous_in_sig.t" (* Some kinds are missing: label, type subst (would be "type-") *) ;;
 File "<test>":
 Warning: Reference to 't' is ambiguous.
-Please specify its kind: field-t, module-type-t, type-t, val-t, val-t.
+Please specify its kind: field-t, module-type-t, type-t, val-t.
 - : ref =
 `Type
   (`Identifier